Myrmecology: Interdisciplinary application

 Ants often are studied by engineers for biomimicry and by network engineers for more efficient networking.
 It is not known clearly how ants manage to avoid congestions and how they optimize their movements to move in most efficient ways without a central authority that would send out orders.
 There already have been many applications in structure design and networking that have been developed from studying ants, but the efficiency of human-created systems is still not close to the efficiency of ant colonies.
 Furthermore, there are efforts to use ant algorithms and the behavioral strategies of ants in modern management.

-Myrmecologists in fiction

-The black and white 1954 Warner Bros. movie Them! describes the visiting expert Dr. Harold Medford (played by Edmund Gwenn) from the Department of Agriculture in Washington DC as a myrmecologist.

-Dr. Hank Pym is a fictional character appearing in American comic books published by Marvel Comics and the Marvel Cinematic Universe.